Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/form.md

 ﻿---
-title: "Form"
+title: "Input screen"
 ---

-# Form
+# Input screen

-## Have explicit form fields
+## Have explicit input fields

 **Target&nbsp;:** everyone and in particular the visually impaired.
 **When&nbsp;:** during design and development.

 **Description&nbsp;:**

-Linking form fields with their labels provides additional vocalisation that makes the field easier for the user to understand.
+Linking input fields with their labels provides additional vocalisation that makes the field easier for the user to understand.

 There are 2 techniques to do this linkage:
  - `labelFor` &nbsp;: indicate that a label is linked to another view.
  - `hint`&nbsp;: add an example text when the text field is empty.
 This method only works for `EditText`.

-It is essential to indicate to the user, for a good understanding of the form, the required fields, the expected format, or errors made on fields.
+It is essential to indicate to the user, for a good understanding of the input screen, the required fields, the expected format, or errors made on fields.

 **To be verified&nbsp;:**

-- Form fields must be linked to a label if it is visible, otherwise a `hint` is present.
+- Input fields must be linked to a label if it is visible, otherwise a `hint` is present.
 - Required fields are identifiable
 - The data format of the "complex" fields is indicated to the user